-4. Novel small molecule Alternol for Prostate Cancer Therapy
+- Novel small molecule Alternol for Prostate Cancer Therapy

-Prostate cancer at the castration-resistant stage is a life-threatening disease without means to cure in clinic.
-Although few new drugs such as Enzalutamide (marketed as XtandiTM) and Abiraterone Acetate (Zytiga®), as well as the first prostate cancer vaccine PROVENGE (Sipuleucel-T) were introduced in clinic recently for this patient population, the benefit for them was only a few month extension of survival.
-Obviously, there is an urgent need to develop more effective therapies.
 Ideally, any cancer therapy should be able to selectively kill cancer cells without harming benign tissues.
-With this idea in mind, after several years of hard working, we recently identified a novel small molecule Alternol that preferentially kills malignant prostate cancer cells over benign prostate-derived epithelial cells.
-Alternol is produced by a mutant micro-organism isolated from the bark of a yew tree, similar to the source of Paclitaxel.
-Both our very recent publication (Tang et al. Mol Cancer Therapeutics 2014) and works from others demonstrated that Alternol triggers apoptotic cell death in cancer cells.
-Our initial analyses revealed that Alternol-induced apoptotic cell death depends on reactive oxygen species (ROS)-mediated activation of pro-apoptotic Bax protein in prostate cancer cells.
-We are now working on the mechanisms of molecule's action on cancer cells and benign cells to develop it as a novel anti-cancer therapy.
+With this idea in mind, after several years of hard working, we identified a novel small molecule Alternol that preferentially kills malignant prostate cancer cells over benign prostate-derived epithelial cells.
+Alternol is produced by mutant fungi isolated from the bark of a yew tree, similar to the source of Paclitaxel.
+We demonstrated that Alternol triggers apoptotic cell death depending on reactive oxygen species (ROS)-mediated activation of pro-apoptotic Bax protein preferentially in malignant cells but not in benign cells.
+We also defined the purine metabolic enzyme XDH/XO as the responding source for ROS accumulation.
+With a Mass-Spec approach, we identified 14 cellular proteins that are Alternol targets including 5 metabolic enzymes (GAPDH, DLAT, DLST, FH & MDH2), leading to disturbance of TCA cycle and ATP production in vitro and in vivo in prostate cancer.
+We are now working on the mechanisms of Alternol action on GAPDH related to cellular glycolysis.